 Does a creditor have to stop interest and charges?

-In practice, it’s unusual for a creditor to continue adding interest over a long period if you’re in financial difficulties.
-If you have arrears on your account, eventually it’ll default and the creditor is likely to pass the debt to a collection agency.
-It’s also rare for interest and charges to continue after this point.
+If this happens, the creditor is likely to pass the debt to a collection agency.
+It is rare for interest and charges to continue after this point.

 Are the interest and charges added to my debt fair?